Kick Off

-Stand Up Week
+Stand Up 4 Grain Safety Week

 %

-of entanglements were fatal in 2024
+of entanglements were fatal in 2024.

-Join Us for the 2025 Kick-Off Event!
+Join Us for the 2026 Kick-Off Event!

 The Kick Off is a hybrid (in-person & virtual) event to highlight the importance of participating in Stand Up 4 Grain Safety Week and the benefits received from this national, industry wide focus on safety.
 We ALL have a piece in ensuring our workers go home safely at the end of every work day!